Business Tips

 1. How much can I borrow?

 The starting point for this calculation is knowing exactly how much money you need to achieve your business goals.
 Have you got a business strategy written down?
-Where do you see your business going in the next three, six or twelve months?
+Where do you see your business going in the next 3, 6, or 12 months?
 What will it take to get you there?

 Once you know what you need, you’ll need to think about how much you can afford to repay each month.
 What is your monthly revenue?
 What are your overhead costs?
 Do you have any existing loans on the books?
 The last thing you need is to take out a loan that puts you further away from meeting your business goals, so be sure that you know what you can reasonably borrow without putting yourself in a very stressful position.